Thick Soergel calculus in type A: Background

 \section{Background}

-We expect the reader to be familiar with \cite{EKh} and will be extremely terse when recalling notation or definitions therefrom.
+We expect the reader to be familiar with \cite{EKho}.
 It will be enough to have glanced through Chapters 2 and 3 of that paper; aside from that, we use only once the concept of one-color reduction, found in Chapter 4.
-Alternatively (perhaps preferably, thanks to the advent of color) one should read \cite{E} chapters 2.1, 2.3 and 2.4.
-We change only the notation for the names of the categories, and change the variable $t$ to $v$ in order to be consistent with the papers of Soergel (wherein, for those who understand, $t=q^{\frac{1}{2}}$ and $v=q^{-\frac{1}{2}}$; in \cite{EKh} we used $t$ for $q^{-\frac{1}{2}}$ in some preliminary versions).
+Alternatively (perhaps preferably, thanks to the advent of color) one should read \cite{ETemperley} chapters 2.1, 2.3 and 2.4.
+We change the notation for the names of the categories, change the convention for grading shifts, and change the variable $t$ to $v$ in order to be consistent with more recent papers and the papers of Soergel (wherein, for those who understand, $t=q^{\frac{1}{2}}$ and $v=q^{-\frac{1}{2}}$; in \cite{EKho} we used $t$ for $q^{-\frac{1}{2}}$ in some preliminary versions).

-It may also be useful to the reader to be familiar with \cite{Will}, at least the basic definitions and the statements of the main theorems.
-Perhaps the first three pages of the introduction will suffice.
-We will be terse in recalling this as well.
-We change notation in that we use the letter $b$ to denote Kazhdan-Lusztig elements, instead of $\underbar{H}$.
+We will not discuss singular Soergel bimodules in this paper.
+Nonetheless, this additional context may be useful to the reader: we recommend the first three pages of the introduction to \cite{WillSingular}.
+We change notation in that we use the letter $b$ to denote Kazhdan-Lusztig elements, instead of $\underline{H}$.